-Free download: As frustrating as his behavior may be, a lot of it can be prevented by seeing things from his perspective.
-In The Power of Empathy, you’ll learn how empathy is the secret key that makes a huge difference.
-Join my newsletter and download your PDF below—at no cost to you:
+Free resource: As frustrating as his behavior may be, a lot of it can be prevented by seeing things from his perspective.
+In The Power of Empathy, you can learn how empathy is the secret key that makes a huge difference.
+Join my newsletter and grab your PDF below—at no cost to you:

 2. Address your child’s feelings

-Knowing what’s bothering your child will help you directly address the issue, but what if you can’t get her to explain herself?
-Sometimes you can’t always get a clear answer, so you’ll have to do a bit of sleuthing to see what could be keeping her up at night.
+Knowing what’s bothering your child can help you directly address the issue, but what if you can’t get her to explain herself?
+Sometimes you can’t always get a clear answer, so you might have to do a bit of sleuthing to see what could be keeping her up at night.

 No matter what, don’t discount her feelings as petty, even if you know there’s nothing to be worried or scared about.
 These are her feelings, as real to her as yours are to you.
 She’d rather feel heard and understood, not belittled or brushed aside.